Table of Contents

-Numerous studies have shown that teachers are significant in children’s lives and that they have an essential role in determining the quality of their childhood and their lives.
+Numerous studies have shown that great teachers are significant in children’s lives and that they have an essential role in determining the quality of their childhood and their lives.
 They have one of the most complicated jobs today – providing quality education with a broad knowledge of different matters, knowing classroom management techniques as well as being caring, enthusiastic and passionate at the same time.
-A teacher’s job is not just a job; it’s a calling that will make you want to give everything you’ve got.
-But what does that mean and what are the characteristics of a great teacher?
+A great teacher’s job is not just a job; it’s a calling that will make you want to give everything you’ve got.
+But what does that mean, and what are the characteristics of a great teacher?

 A great teacher will create a positive and warm environment